skauddy755/Cognitive-Psychology/NOTES/The Prehistory of Cognitive Science.md

 **EXPERIMENT**

+- Subjects were asked to assign numbers to pithces of tones Eg- (C <- 1, E <- 2, F# <- 3)
+- Then they were presented a sequence of tones and asked to identify them in terms of the assigned numbers.
+  Eg- If they heard the seq.
+(E-C-C-F#-E) then correct resp would be (2-1-1-3-2)

+**OBSERVATIONS**

-When the sequence is only one or two tones long, subjects never make mistakes.
-But performance falls off drastically when the sequence is six or more tones long.
-A similar phenonemon occurs when we switch from audition to vision and ask subjects to judge the size of squares or the length of a line.
+- When the sequence is only one or two tones long, subjects never make mistakes.
+- But performance falls off drastically when the sequence is six or more tones long.
+- *A similar phenonemon occurs when we switch from audition to vision and ask subjects to judge the "size of squares" or the "length of a line".*

 **CONCLUSION**

-There seems to be an upper bound on the number of distinct items that can be processed simultaneously
+- There seems to be an upper bound on the number of distinct items that can be processed simultaneously

 **RELATION TO PSYCHOLOGY**